bbc/genie-starter-pack/docs/getting-started.md

 To build your game using Webpack, use `npm run build`.

+To check achievements config against the correct scheme use `npm run validate`.

 ## ES6 Modules

 Code should be packaged as ES6 modules.